zhangzc11/egm_tnp_analysis/README.md

 > cd egm_tnp_analysis

-no compilation is required (this will auto compile the C++ code automatically) but you need ROOT and RooFit installed.

-This can be run on a laptop, does not require cmssw environment (still requires the setup to be run)

 ## Quick description

-First you need to setup the environment, especially on lxplus (do not use cmsenv from cmssw)
+First you need to setup the environment, especially on lxplus:

+> source etc/scritps/setup94.sh

+if you  want to run the old tnp code which runs also with root < 6.10 you can get this branch:

 > source etc/scritps/setup.sh